dtuskippy/reading-notes/class-07.md

 ## Class-07 Reading Notes
-<p>It is clear that readings on HTML and CSS are relevant to the course on hand -- they're 2 of the 3 (along with JavaScript) building blocks of modern websites.</p>
+<p>My understanding is that working with data is the real key skill set a developer can have in today's world, and objects are absolutely central to that skill set.</p>

 ### Domain Modeling